-These balancing accounts shall have the following caps:
+These balancing accounts shall have the following caps, with the proviso that any excess costs above Pacific Gas and Electric Company's (PG&E), Southern California Edison Company's (SCE), and San Diego Gas & Electric

-- PG&E \$3.9 million for administration and \$28.6 million for customer compensation, - SCE \$2.9 million for administration and \$33.8 million for customer compensation, and - SDG&E \$1.6 million for administration and \$14.8 million for customer compensation.
+Company's (SDG&E) annual administration caps may be tracked in their respective memorandum accounts also authorized in this decision:

-8. Modifications to the existing demand response programs of Pacific Gas and Electric Company, Southern California Edison Company, and San Diego Gas & Electric Company shall be instituted, as outlined in Section 4 of Attachment 1, to make the programs more effective and more aligned with grid need.
+- PG&E \$3.9 million for administration and \$28.6 million for customer compensation, - SCE \$2.9 million for administration and \$33.8 million for customer compensation, and - SDG&E \$1.6 million for administration and \$14.8 million for customer compensation. - 10.
+Modifications to the existing demand response programs of Pacific Gas and Electric Company, Southern California Edison Company, and San Diego Gas & Electric Company shall be instituted, as outlined in Section 4 of Attachment 1, to make the programs more effective and more aligned with grid need. - 11.
+Pacific Gas and Electric Company (PG&E), Southern California Edison Company (SCE), and San Diego Gas & Electric Company (SDG&E) shall work collaboratively with the California Independent System Operator (CAISO) to explore baseline options during stressed system conditions.
+Third-party demand response (DR) providers are invited to collaborate.
+As a result of this exploration, to the extent the CAISO introduces new baseline options for energy market settlement, PG&E, SCE, and SDG&E are permitted to utilize the new baseline options in their respective Capacity Bidding Programs, and DR providers are permitted to utilize the new baseline options for the Demand Response Auction Mechanism. - 12.
+Southern California Edison Company shall modify its demand response (DR) systems and technology infrastructure, with authorized cost recovery of \$106,000 that would allow for more efficient programs that could reduce load at peak and net peak times, including extending the legacy Alhambra Control Platform for one additional year, enhancing the DR Event Website and

-9. Southern California Edison Company shall modify its demand response (DR) systems and technology infrastructure, with authorized cost recovery of \$106,000 that would allow for more efficient programs that could reduce load at peak and net peak times, including extending the legacy Alhambra Control Platform for one additional year, enhancing the DR Event Website and DR Mobile App, and creating a test rack to confirm when a DR event has taken place.
+DR Mobile App, and creating a test rack to confirm when a DR event has taken place.